clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 Our system assumes cluster nodes have full connectivity at a routed IP level.
-Additionally, the network node must have access to a DHCP server which serves address which also are routable across the cluster.
+Additionally, the network node must have access to a DHCP server for serving addresses that can be routable across the cluster.

-It is possible to use a corporate or a lab network and not install a separate DHCP server; however, the DHCP server and network management infrastructure supplying your switch's upstream port needs to allow you to have enough IPs for your nodes and some appliance VMs ciao runs for network management purposes.
+It is possible to use a corporate or a lab network and not install a separate DHCP server; however, the DHCP server and network management infrastructure supplying your switch's upstream port needs to allow you to have enough IPs for your all of your nodes and for some appliance VMs that ciao requires for network management purposes.
 One of these ``CNCI`` appliances (Compute Node Concentrator Instance, see the `CNCI Agent`_ documentation for more information) is run for each tenant network.
 If you're testing with two tenants, you will have to CNCI VMs, each needing one DHCP address.

 .. note::